Jaydee: Biography

-His original stage name was Jei D. In 1992, under the stage name JayDee, he released "Plastic Dreams", which reached number-one on the US Billboard Hot Dance Music/Club Play chart.
+His original stage name was Jei D. In 1992 (R&S Records), under the stage name JayDee, he released "Plastic Dreams", which reached number-one on the US Billboard Hot Dance Music/Club Play chart.
 The song, an instrumental, featured a prominent Hammond organ-style synthesizer melody, played in a jazzy, improvised manner.
 "Plastic Dreams" continues to be remixed and re-released today, mostly on unsolicited white labels.
 The track made the UK Singles Chart on two occasions; firstly in September 1997 when it reached number 18, and again in January 2004, when it reached number 35.

-Albers created his own record label, First Impression.